Peridot (franchise): Development and history

 Peridot was conceived and developed by Niantic, Inc. as a new, first-party intellectual property, with its initial reveal in April 2022.
 The global launch of the mobile game in 2023 established the core world and mechanics of the franchise which began to expand to new platforms throughout 2024.

 In March 2025 it was announced that Niantic's games division, excluding Ingress and Peridot, would be sold to Saudi-owned Scopely.
-When the deal was completed in May 2025, the Peridot IP and its development team were transitioned to newly formed company Niantic Spatial, Inc, positioning the franchise as a flagship demonstration of the new company's AR and geospatial AI platform capabilities.
+When the deal was completed in May 2025, the Peridot IP and its development team were transitioned to newly formed company Niantic Spatial, positioning the franchise as a flagship demonstration of the new company's AR and geospatial AI platform capabilities.